SUSE/scf/README.md

   all of those modules simultaneously, you can run `bin/update-cf-release.sh <RELEASE>` and skip steps 1 and 2 in the example:

-  The following example is for `cf-release`.
+  The following example is for `diego-release`.
 You can follow the same steps for other releases.

   1. On the host machine, clone the repository that you want to bump:

     ```bash
-  git clone src/cf-release/ ./src/cf-release-clone --recursive
+  git clone src/diego-release/ ./src/diego-release-clone --recursive
     ```

   2. On the host, bump the clone to the desired version: